Hansa-Network/arweave-jest-fuzzing/README.md

 provided in the fuzzer.
 For your tests, you may desire to use an extension like Matt Phillip's [jest-expect-message](https://github.com/mattphillips/jest-expect-message).

-It is suggested that fuzzing tests use a `dryWrite` to test for errors or proper changes.
+It is suggested that fuzzing tests use a `dryWrite` to test for errors or proper changes if you are using RedStone contracts.
+Remember to adjust your logging level accordingly.

 ## Credits